 McKechnie Aviation can help your operation comply with these requirements.

-Once you understand the requirements we can help you with implementation.
 We can conduct a gap analysis, develop a project plan, update your documentation, train your personnel and coach you through the introduction of safety management and compliance monitoring systems.
 There is no standard template for this, and we can’t do all the work for you, but we can help you to implement the new regulations in a practical way that will work for your organisation.

 Specialised Operators are required to have operations manuals that describe how their operation is organised and how the aircraft will be operated.
 Parts of this manual can make use of proprietary information, such as the aircraft manufacturers manuals or navigation data provider information (e.g. Jeppesen charts).
 Other parts of the manual will need to be developed for the specific organisation.